Raja Izuddin Chulan

-Raja Izuddin Chulan bin Raja Zainal Azman Shah (14 February 1951 – 28 March 2022) was the Raja Kecil Bongsu of Perak making him the sixth in the line of succession to the throne of the Malaysian state of Perak from 27 August 2016 until his death on 28 March 2022.
+Raja Kechil Bongsu Raja Dato' Seri Izuddin Chulan bin Raja Kechil Tengah Raja Zainal Azman Shah (14 February 1951 – 28 March 2022) was the Raja Kecil Bongsu of Perak making him the sixth in the line of succession to the throne of the Malaysian state of Perak from 27 August 2016 until his death on 28 March 2022.

 Death

 Raja Izuddin Chulan died of heart disease at the age of 71 at his residence in Bandar Meru Raya on 28 March 2022.
 He was laid to rest at the Al-Ghufran Royal Mausoleum.